Purely Inseparable Galois theory I: The Fundamental Theorem: Preliminaries

 The homology of simplicial commutative rings was introduced by Andr\'{e} \cite{andre1974homologie} and Quillen \cite{quillen1970co}, and may be thought of as the nonabelian derived functor of the construction which sends an augmented algebra to its indecomposables.

 To give a more formal construction, we first introduce its right adjoint: \begin{definition}[Trivial square-zero extensions] Let $R$ be an ordinary commutative ring.
-The \textit{trivial square-zero extension functor} $\sqz_{R}$ is the unique sifted-colimit-preserving functor sending a finite free $R$-module $N$ to the chain complex $R\oplus N$ with multiplication $(r_1,n_1)\cdot (r_2,n_2) = (r_1 r_2, r_1 n_2 + r_2 n_1)$.
-Note that the underlying chain complex of $\sqz_R(M)$ is always given by $R\oplus M$.
+The \textit{trivial square-zero extension functor} $\sqz_{R}$ is the unique sifted-colimit-preserving functor sending a finite free $R$-module $N$ to the chain complex $R\oplus N$ with multiplication Note that the underlying chain complex of $\sqz_R(M)$ is always given by $R\oplus M$. {This construction can be extended to a trivial square-zero extension functor for connective modules over simplicial commutative rings, see \cite[Section 25.3.1]{lurie2016spectral}.
+To this end, we consider the $\infty$-category $\mathrm{SCRMod}^{\mathrm{cn}}$ whose objects are pairs $(R,M)$ where $R$ is a simplicial commutative ring and $M$ is a connective $R$-module (cf.\ \cite[Notation 25.2.1.1]{lurie2016spectral}), and the full subcategory $\mathcal{C}\subset \mathrm{SCRMod}^{\mathrm{cn}} $ spanned by pairs consisting of a polynomial ring $A=\mathbb{Z}[x_1,..,x_n]$ and a finite free $A$-module.
+By \cite[Proposition 25.2.1.2]{lurie2016spectral}, there is an equivalence $\mathrm{SCRMod}^{\mathrm{cn}}\simeq \mathcal{P}_{\Sigma}(\mathcal{C})$ between the sifted completion of $\mathcal{C}$ (cf.\ \cite[Definition 5.5.8.8]{lurie2009higher}) and $\mathrm{SCRMod}^{\mathrm{cn}}$.
+Using the universal property of the $\mathcal{P}_{\Sigma}$-construction in \cite[Proposition 5.5.8.15]{lurie2009higher}, one obtains a sifted-colimit-preserving functor $\mathrm{SCRMod}^{\mathrm{cn}} \rightarrow \SCR$, $(R, M) \mapsto \sqz_R(M)$ which extends the classical square-zero extension functor.}